Thomas V. Girardi Professor of Consumer Protection Law

 A nationally recognized scholar in tort law and legal ethics, Paul Hayden is currently the Thomas V. Girardi Professor of Consumer Protection Law, the first professor to occupy that endowed chair.

 Hayden has been a member of the Loyola Law School faculty since 1995.
 He served as Interim Dean of the law school and Interim Senior Vice President of Loyola Marymount University in 2015-16.
 Before serving as dean, he was the Associate Dean for Faculty from 2013-2015.
-He has twice been a visiting professor at UCLA School of Law, most recently in the Fall of 2017.
+He has been a visiting professor at UCLA School of Law numerous times, teaching Remedies and Professional Responsibility, most recently in the Fall of 2019.

 Prior to his tenure at Loyola, Hayden taught at Indiana University School of Law in Indianapolis, where he was granted tenure.
 While at I.U., Hayden was twice selected for the “Professor of the Year” award, given by students to the most outstanding teacher on the faculty.